Gazzini/docs/projects/fitness/advice/cut.md

 # Cutting

-Allow 2 or 3 months to cut the fat while keeping the muscle.
+10 weeks, cut fat, keep muscle.
 This is the fun part, but it's mentally tougher.

 ## Philosophy

 Create a large calorie deficit while eating 200 grams of protein per day.
 This will cause your body to eat its own fat to make up for the deficit.

-It's easier to just stay in ketosis.
-If you want real results, do it.
+If you can create a 1,200 calorie deficit, you can cut 1/3 lb per day.

+Your body is better at eating fat when in ketosis.
+So, it's much easier just do strict keto.

 ## Workouts